 The triceps brachia is the muscle that extends down the back of the upper arm.
 It straightens the forearm, opposing the contractions of the biceps muscle.
 This muscle is unique in that its proximal tendon divides into three smaller ones that originate on the scapula and two areas of the humerus.
 The lower end of this muscle is attached to the ulna by a tendon that allows elbow movements.

 Movement that is toward the body.
 For example, the process of bringing the right leg next to the left one after it has been stretched to the side of the body.
 An easy way to remember this is that adducting “adds” to the body.

 The act of straightening a limb, or reversing a flexed position.
 Extending the knee involves straightening the lower leg.

 Supplied by a nerve.

-rotating the anterior surface of a bone or joint toward the midline of the body; also called medial rotation.
-Internally rotating the leg involves turning the leg in toward with the body so the knee or foot faces in.
+Rotating the anterior surface of a bone or joint toward the midline of the body.
+This is also called medial rotation.
+For example, internal rotation of the leg involves turning it so that the knee and foot point inward.